farzadfh/SuffixTreeLempelZiv/readme.md

 # SuffixTreeLempelZiv

 ## Synopsis
-This program gives the suffix tree and lempel-ziv factorization of a sequence.
+This program gives the suffix tree and Lempel-Ziv factorization of a sequence.
 In adition it can give the length of the longest prefix for each position that has appeard before.
+The main motivation is to get Lempel-Ziv factorization in linear time.

 ## Code Example
 For help, use `STree_LZF -h` or `STree_LZF --help`.